ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 ### Test Plan

 The current test plan is that moving forward with the development, we write unit tests which validate the core functionality.
-All tests written for this component should follow the standards of the nimble repository.
+All tests written for this component should follow the standards of the nimble repository: unit tests for component logic and Chromatic tests to exercise all the visual states of the component.

 ### Documentation
-We will write documentation on the `nimble-wafer-map` component, focusing on general usage, implementation and API.
+We will write Storybook documentation on the `nimble-wafer-map` component, focusing on general usage and API.

 ## Open Issues